 Ecology of The Paint Mines

-The ecology of the Paint Mines represents the connection between the natural elements of the park.
-For example, there are natural drainages filled with wetlands and riparian habitats created by these geologic, formations.
+The ecology of the Paint Mines represents the connection between the park’s natural elements.
+For example, these geologic formations create natural drainages filled with wetlands and riparian habitats.

 Open plains surround the Paint Mines area.
 These plains support a mixture of native grasses such as blue grama and buffalo grasses.
 In addition, some stream beds and washes retain enough water to support vegetation in this dry climate.
 As a result, mountain mahogany, low sagebrush, chokecherry bushes, wild roses, and a variety of grasses, sedges, and reedy plants can be found here.
 Occasionally, you will also find a few junipers and pines.

 As we know, this part of Colorado supported large plant-eating animals, including bison, before the Euro-American settlers arrived.
 Today, pronghorn antelope, mule deer, and coyote are common.
 As far as small mammals, it is home to raccoons, skunks, rabbits, and burrowing rodents.
 What is more, a variety of birds, including owls, Swainson’s hawks, ducks, Canada geese, mourning doves, magpies, and western meadowlarks, are supported by this diverse habitat.
 As well, species of frogs and reptiles, including the short-horned lizard, live here.

 Calhan’s Paint Mines Interpretive Park

 Take Hwy 24 east from Colorado Springs to Calhan, turn south on Yoder Road/Calhan Highway, turn east on Paint Mines Road and look for the designated parking area.